JordyAaldering/Big-Data/docs/assignment03.md

 ```

 That looks correct.
-We can now use reduce this RDD by counting how many times each word-word pair occurs.
-We also cache this result to avoid having to compute this value multiple times when we evaluate the results.
+We can now use reduce on this RDD by counting how many times each word-word pair occurs.
+We also cache this result to memory to avoid having to compute this value multiple times when we evaluate the results later.

 ```scala
 val co = cooccurences.reduceByKey(_ + _)